Random walks on SL_2(C): spectral gap and limit theorems: Introduction

-The proofs of our main theorems partly follow the earlier works \cite{lepage:theoremes-limites,grama-quint-xiao} and, as mentioned before, rely on the study of the perturbed Markov operators acting on different spaces of functions on $\P^1$.
-These perturbations allow us to encode the characteristic functions of the random variables we are interested in, and their spectral properties provide an effective way of obtaining various limit theorems.
+The proofs of our main theorems partly follow the earlier works \cite{lepage:theoremes-limites,gouezel:spectral-methods,grama-quint-xiao,DKW:BE-LLT-coeff} and, as mentioned before, rely on the study of the perturbed Markov operators acting on different spaces of functions on $\P^1$.
+These perturbations allow us to encode characteristic functions of the random variables we are interested in, and enables the use of Fourier analysis.
+In this way, the spectral properties of $\oP_\xi$ provide an effective way of obtaining various limit theorems.
 See \cite{gouezel:spectral-methods} for an overview of this method and \cite{bianchi-dinh} for recent applications in complex dynamics.

 In this work, we obtain various results about the family of operators $\oP_\xi$ acting on different function spaces.
 The key properties are the regularity of the family $\xi \mapsto \oP_\xi$ (Propositions \ref{prop:P_t-regularity} and \ref{prop:P_t-logp-regularity}) and the fact that the spectral radius of $\oP_\xi$ acting on the Sobolev space $W^{1,2}$ is smaller than one for all $\xi \neq 0$ (Theorem \ref{thm:P_t-contracting}).
 Along the way, we introduce in Section \ref{sec:W} a new function space, denoted by $\W$, that mixes the Sobolev norm with a $\log^p$-norm (see Section \ref{subsec:log^p}) and where we still have a spectral gap.
-It follows from the classical Moser-Trudinger's exponential estimate that the new norm $\|\cdot\|_\W$ is stronger than the $\Cc^0$-norm (see Theorem \ref{thm:spectral-gap-W}).
+It follows from the classical exponential estimate of Moser-Trudinger that the new norm $\|\cdot\|_\W$ is stronger than the $\Cc^0$-norm (see Theorem \ref{thm:spectral-gap-W}).
 This allows us to obtain uniform estimates more directly.
 The main feature of our work is that we require low (and often optimal) moment conditions, whereas the available results on the spectrum of these operators, obtained mainly by Le Page \cite{lepage:theoremes-limites}, all require strong exponential moment conditions.

-Using the methods of Gou\"ezel \cite{gouezel:asip}, our analysis of the operators $\oP_\xi$ can also be used to prove the Almost Sure Invariance Principle (ASIP) and the Law of the Iterated Logarithm (LIL) for the norm co-cycle under a $(2+\varepsilon)$-moment condition.
-This offers a new proof of these results, which were obtained in \cite{cuny-dedecker-jan} using martingale approximation methods in the spirit of \cite{benoist-quint:CLT}.
+The spectral method can be used together with the above properties of the operators $\oP_\xi$ to prove an Almost Sure Invariance Principle (ASIP) for the norm cocycle under a $(2+\varepsilon)$-moment condition.
+This approach, however, do not provide the best bounds obtained in \cite{cuny-dedecker-jan} via martingale approximation.
+Their result also holds under a second moment condition.
+See also \cite{cuny-dedecker-merlevede}.